The key to successful marketing on Twitter is consistency—the kind of consistency that doesn’t lack quality.

-Once you have your objective aligned, keep an eye 👀on them while you experiment with your tweet frequency.
+Once you have your objectives aligned, keep an eye 👀 on them while experimenting with your tweet frequency.
 As long as the numbers remain in your favor, you are on the right track.

 If you ever feel low on the content side, take the help of some of the best content curation tools to maintain the flow.

 Sure, you should utilize all the free time you’ve got in other aspects of your marketing, but remember, Twitter works as an up-to-the-minute news source too.
 So make sure that any of your scheduled tweets should not be insensitive to the unprecedented breaking news.

 If such an event arises, you should remember that you can always pause your scheduled tweets to avoid any faux pas.

 SocialPilot allows you to pause all your queued tweets at a single click 😌.
 To learn how you can pause all of your scheduled activities, click here.

 In this competitive era of social media marketing, having a tool to schedule Twitter posts in your marketing tool stack is more of a necessity than a mere option.

 Whether you are a social media intern at a firm or handling multiple accounts at your agency, using a tweet scheduler will make your life so much easier.